bouwe77/bouwe77.github.io/content/pages/throwing-errors-just-to-be-sure.md

 }
 ```

-And as a bonus, because it's a pure, immutable function, the calling code could even optimize what it will (or will not) do when it determines the position (reference) has not changed.
-Think of React that only will rerender when value is a new reference, which in the case of an unchanged position is not the case.
+And as a bonus, because it's a pure and immutable function, the calling code could even optimize what it will (or will not) do when it determines the position (reference) has not changed.

-Which, in my opinion, is already much beter than handling a terrible error somewhere else in the code for something that is not terrible at all.
+This is in my opinion much beter than handling a terrible error somewhere else in the code for something that is not terrible at all.

 As soon as someone supplies a `direction` that is not supported, they will notice nothing happens.
-And then they will build it.
+And then they will fix it.

 ### But we don't trust anyone!